 - Eat healthily: This not only helps to improve your eyesight but also reduces your risk of getting caught by other eye problems.
 Eat as much essential oils including omega-3, as possible.
 They are important for lubrication of the eyes and joints.
 You can find them in cold-water fish, walnut, flaxseed, kidney beans, etc. Supplement them with good eye vitamins.

 - Blink more frequentlyas blinking stimulates the production of tears from the lacrimal glands and moisten your eyes.

 - Avoid eye makeup: It may sound offensive to many of the female readers but the fact about makeup is that it thins out the oily layer of tear film.
 This causes dehydration of your eyes.
 Also, eye makeup can easily sustain bacteria and applying them to your eyes can trigger infection.
 Make sure there’s not even a single trace of makeup on your skin before you sleep.

 - Stop wearing contact lenses: Similar to a sponge, soft contact lenses soak up moisture from your eyes to maintain their own saturation.
 Thus, encouraging evaporation of tears from the eye surface.

 - Reposition your monitor: Place your computer in a way that you are looking down at the screen.

-- Decrease the speed of the fan as excessive movement of air causes dryness of eyes.
+- Decrease the speed of the fanas the excessive movement of air causes dryness of eyes.

 - Drink more water: As tears are mainly made up of water, drinking more water is an essential remedy for the eye problem.

-Conclusion: Dry eye syndrome, which is also known as dry eyes or keratoconjunctivitis sicca, is a common eye problem.
+Dry eye syndrome, which is also known as dry eyes or keratoconjunctivitis sicca, is a common eye problem.
 It causes drying, itching and, redness of eyes.
-It can be a pain and can harm your vision severly.
-But with these best eye exercises and tricks you can improve dry eyes as well your eye sight.
+It can be a pain and can harm your vision severely.
+But with these best eye exercises and tricks, you can improve dry eyes as well your eyesight.